Why This Recipe Works

 1 teaspoon (2g) whole black peppercorns

-5 teaspoons (12g) Kashmiri red chili powder (see note)
+5 teaspoons (12g) Kashmiri red chile powder (see note)

 1 teaspoon (2g) ginger powder